Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Freedom

 We can now design the following subroutine.

-\begin{lemma} For any integer $k\ge 0$ and a surface $\Sigma$, there exists a linear-time algorithm as follows.
-Let $G$ be a triangle-free graph with a $2$-cell embedding in a surface $\Sigma$ such that every connected essential subgraph of $G$ has at least $k+1$ edges, and let $f$ be a face of $G$.
+\begin{lemma} For any integer $k\ge 0$ and a surface $\Sigma$ other than the sphere, there exists a linear-time algorithm as follows.
+Let $G$ be a triangle-free graph with a $2$-cell embedding in $\Sigma$ such that every connected essential subgraph of $G$ has more than $k$ edges, and let $f$ be a face of $G$.
 The algorithm decides whether $\{f\}$ is $k$-free, and if not, returns a closed walk $W$ of length at most $k$ that binds $\{f\}$ with respect to an open disk $\Lambda\subseteq\Sigma$ such that among all such walks, $|W|$ is minimal, and additionally $\{\Lambda\}$ is $k$-free in $G-\Lambda$. \end{lemma} \begin{proof} Let $\Sigma'$ be the surface obtained from $\Sigma$ by drilling a hole inside $f$, and let $\Lambda'$ be the open disk removed from $\Sigma$ in order to create $\Sigma'$.
 Build the data structure of Lemma~\ref{lemma-dataemb} for $G$ with $d=k$, and find (in linear time) a shortest walk $W_0$ of length at most $k$ such that $W_0$ is homotopically equivalent in $\Sigma'$ to the boundary of $\Lambda'$.
 If no such walk exists, then $\{f\}$ is $k$-free.

 Otherwise, let $t=|W_0|$.
 Let $H_0$ be the subgraph of $G$ consisting of the vertices and edges of $G$ contained in $W_0$, and let $\Lambda_0$ be the face of $H_0$ containing $f$.
 By Lemma~\ref{lemma-simpc}, $\Lambda_0$ is an open disk bounded by a closed walk $W'_0$ of length at most $t$.
 By the minimality of $|W_0|$, it follows that $|W'_0|=t$.